wp-plugins/shareaholic/readme.txt

 * Initial release!

 == Upgrade Notice ==

+= 6.1.3.2 =
+Several bug fixes and performance improvements.
+This is a highly recommended upgrade!

 = 3.2.3.1 =
 Fixed small bug with short URL function which caused it to fail if you do not have cURL enabled